richandcapable/richandcapable/README.md

-- 👋 Hi, I’m @richandcapable
+- 👋 Hi, I’m Muhammad Nabil
 - 👀 I’m interested in Web Programming and Networking
 - 🌱 I’m currently learning HTML, CSS and JavaScript
 - 💞️ I’m looking to collaborate Soon!
-- 📫 How to reach me @muhammadnnnabil
+- 📫 How to reach me at instagram @muhammadnnnabil

 <!---
 richandcapable/richandcapable is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.